All Products

 • VPC firewall: 10,000

-• For more information about how quota usage is calculated, see Policy quota usage.
+• For more information about how policy quotas are calculated, see Policy quota calculation.

-• Peak traffic processing bandwidth for the pay-as-you-go edition: Does not exceed 5 Gbps.
+• Peak traffic processing bandwidth: Up to 5 Gbps.

 Note

 Cloud Firewall does not guarantee security for traffic that exceeds the peak bandwidth.
-You can view the firewall status on the Firewall Settings page in the Cloud Firewall console.
+You can view the firewall status on the Firewall page in the Cloud Firewall console.
 If the Firewall Status is Protected, your asset traffic is protected.
-If the Firewall Status is Unprotected, your asset traffic bypasses the firewall and is therefore not protected.
-This traffic does not incur charges.
-If you require a higher traffic processing bandwidth, contact your account manager.
+If the Firewall Status is Unprotected, your asset traffic bypasses the firewall and is not protected or billed.

-• A pay-as-you-go Cloud Firewall instance automatically synchronizes assets and detects their accessed state in real time.
-If the system detects that no assets have been accessed by your pay-as-you-go Cloud Firewall instance for 1 to 30 consecutive days, you will receive a notification.
+• A pay-as-you-go Cloud Firewall instance automatically synchronizes your assets and detects their protection status in real time.
+If the system detects that no assets have been protected by your instance for a continuous period of 1 to 30 days, it sends you a notification.

 Note

-If no assets are accessed for more than 30 consecutive days, Cloud Firewall automatically disables the Internet firewall, NAT firewall, or VPC firewall modules.
-Other related modules are reset to their initial state.
+If no assets are protected for more than 30 consecutive days, Cloud Firewall automatically disables the relevant internet firewall, NAT firewall, or VPC firewall modules, and other related modules are reset to their initial state.
 You can re-enable the modules when needed.
-For more information, see Internet firewall, NAT firewall, or VPC firewall.
+For more information, see internet firewall, NAT firewall, or VPC firewall.

 Hourly bill